AnttiLehikoinen/pagetest/docs/documentation/knowledge_base/geometry_creation.md

 * Using the `PMlibrary.create` or `SteelLibrary.create` methods, to gain access to more, newer, and more regularly-updated materials.

 * Use your own materials, most often wrapped inside a function calling the `Material.from_specs` method.

+# Case Example: Solid Rotor for a High-Speed Induction Motor